Ciec91/E-Commerce_Walmart_RandomForest/README.md

-# Walmart Online Transaction Prediction with Random Forest
+# Walmart Online Transaction Prediction with Python and Jupyter Notebook

 ## Description
 This repository contains the analysis and code used to predict transactions made by Walmart customers based on online transaction data.
 We used a dataset that captures detailed information on user demographics, product categories, and purchase amounts.